Observables#

 In error mitigation techniques, you can provide an observable to specify the expectation value to mitigate.

-When specifying an Observable, you must ensure that the return type of the executor function is MeasurementResultLike or DensityMatrixLike.
+As note in the executor documentation, the executor must be annotated with the appropriate type hinting for the return type.
+Additionally, when specifying an Observable, you must ensure that the return type of the executor function is MeasurementResultLike or DensityMatrixLike.

 from mitiq import zne